NREL/resstock/measures/ResStockArguments/README.md

 **hot_water_distribution_pipe_r**

 Nominal R-value of the pipe insulation.
-If not provided, the OS-HPXML default (see [HPXML Hot Water Distribution](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-hot-water-distribution)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-hot-water-distribution'>HPXML Hot Water Distribution</a>) is used.

 - **Name:** ``hot_water_distribution_pipe_r``
 - **Type:** ``String``